 About

-I’m an atmospheric scientist who’s politically active.
+I am an atmospheric scientist who is politically active.

-I’ve recently looked over your site and believe that your reader-base and visitors might be a possible advertising venue for us.
+1. I’ve recently looked over your site and believe that your reader-base and visitors might be a possible advertising venue for us.

 I am interested in traditional link advertising as well as using link “blurbs” on certain pages of your site, or on certain articles – perhaps even submitting articles.
 This includes but is not limited to purchasing a post also.
 We are open to any idea that would allow us to capture interested readers, but would prefer to avoid the traditional “Ads by Google” and “Sponsored Links” sections.